Anna Russell, Duchess of Bedford

 Anna was the daughter of Charles Stanhope, 3rd Earl of Harrington, and Jane Fleming.
 She was the wife of Francis Russell, 7th Duke of Bedford (married in 1808), and sister-in-law to the prime minister John Russell.
 She was also the mother of William Russell, 8th Duke of Bedford.
 She became Duchess of Bedford in 1839, when her husband acceded to the dukedom.

+According to the British Museum, the Duchess invented the custom of taking afternoon tea, in around 1840.
+Due to increasing urbanisation and industrialisation, wealthy English people were having their evening meal later and later, but still eating lunch at midday.
+The Duchess became despondent at the void between the two meals, and its consequent 'sinking feeling'.
+She therefore asked that some tea, bread and butter and cake be delivered to her room late in the afternoon, and "an afternoon ritual was born".
+However, this claim has been contested and cannot be verified.

 The Duchess and her husband entertained the Queen at their country house Woburn Abbey in 1841.
 The Duchess was also the chief mourner at the funeral of The Princess Augusta Sophia in 1840.